 - investment limited partnership agreements for RIAIFs; and

 - UCITS financial indices (the Central Bank has also updated its guidance on the use of financial indices by UCITS to reflect the introduction of the new certification process).
-For further information on the new certification process for UCITS using financial indices, please see our recent update, available here.
+For further information on the new certification process for UCITS using financial indices, please see our recent update, available here on the Asset Management page.

 Spot checks may be performed on any of the above listed documentation by the Central Bank following authorisation.